 There was always something visceral, physical about your presence—the way you moved, the strength and speed, the gaze—that drew my attention.
 There was something much too satisfying about having you within reach; facing up against you, matching you blow-for-blow—having watched you leave so many— You said, “have you got it?”
 “Fine,” I let myself smile.
-“I think I can take it.
+“I think I can take it.”
+You raised an eyebrow and looked past me at the window.
+“I don’t know, kid.

-“”I never tap out,” I told you.(That was our joke but something in you changed right then, like a firework exploding in reverse.)”No,” you paused, “I don’t suppose you do.”
+)”No,” you paused, “I don’t suppose you do.”
 You got the milk and the honey and lined it up on old news paper in the trunk and I held the eggs in their paper mache, on my lap.
 I remember you said “look at this one.
+Doesn’t think I know what I’m doing, Just let them alone.”
+I clutched the carton harder with each turn and lurched like a wrong spun thought.
+You were making fun of me.
 I liked it.
 You didn’t care to to sit in judgement, you were just genuinely amused, scolding me nicely.

 I envied the absence of equivocal muddiness in your talk.
 Your praise of people was so unhindered.
 I realized I would never be able to say anything in your manner.
 I would never be so dissimulated about voicing my admiration.